MetaMask/keyring-api/docs/architecture.md

 ## Components diagram

-This components diagram shows the internal components of MetaMask and **can be ignored by keyring Snap developers.**
+This components diagram shows the internal components of MetaMask and **can be ignored by account Snap developers.**

 ```mermaid
 graph TD